-29. This is a trademark infringement action against Defendants based on their unauthorized use in commerce of counterfeit imitations of Plaintiff's Trademarks in connection with the sale, offering for sale, distribution and/or advertising of infringing goods.
-Plaintiff's ANAGRAM Trademarks are highly distinctive.
-Consumers have come to expect the highest quality from Plaintiff's products provided under their Trademarks.
+29. This is a trademark infringement action against Defendants based on their unauthorized use in commerce of counterfeit imitations of Plaintiff's Trademark in connection with the sale, offering for sale, distribution and/or advertising of infringing goods.
+Plaintiff's ANAGRAM Trademark is highly distinctive.
+Consumers have come to expect the highest quality from Plaintiff's products provided under its Trademark.

-30. Defendants have sold, offered to sell, marketed, distributed and advertised, and are still selling, offering to sell, marketing, distributing and advertising products in connection with Plaintiff's ANAGRAM Trademarks without Plaintiff's permission.
+30. Defendants have sold, offered to sell, marketed, distributed and advertised, and are still selling, offering to sell, marketing, distributing and advertising products in connection with Plaintiff's ANAGRAM Trademark without Plaintiff's permission.

-31. Plaintiff owns the ANAGRAM Trademarks (Exhibit 1).
-The United States Registrations for Plaintiff's ANAGRAM Trademarks are in full force and effect.
-Upon information and belief, Defendants have knowledge of Plaintiff's rights in their Trademarks and are willfully infringing and intentionally using Plaintiff's ANAGRAM Trademarks on counterfeit products.
-Defendants' willful, intentional, and unauthorized use of Plaintiff's ANAGRAM Trademarks are likely to cause and is causing confusion, mistake, and deception as to the origin and quality of the counterfeit products among the general public.
+31. Plaintiff owns the ANAGRAM Trademark (Exhibit 1).
+The United States Registration for Plaintiff's ANAGRAM Trademark is in full force and effect.
+Upon information and belief, Defendants have knowledge of Plaintiff's rights in its Trademark and are willfully infringing and intentionally using Plaintiff's ANAGRAM Trademark on counterfeit products.
+Defendants' willful, intentional, and unauthorized use of Plaintiff's ANAGRAM Trademark are likely to cause and is causing confusion, mistake, and deception as to the origin and quality of the counterfeit products among the general public.